Crazy Taxi (video game): Reception

 In Japan, Game Machine listed Crazy Taxi on their April 1, 1999 issue as being the second most-successful arcade game of the month.
 It went on to be the biggest hit from Sega's Hitmaker studio.

 Sales for the game were generally high, with the Dreamcast version being the second highest selling Dreamcast game in the United States in 2000, selling nearly 750,000 units.
 American sales later reached 2.2 million units across the Dreamcast and PlayStation 2, including 1.11 million for the Dreamcast and 1.07 million for the PS2.
+In the UK, the Dreamcast version was reported to have sold out.
 The PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
 In Japan, the Dreamcast, PS2 and GameCube versions sold 155,714 units.
 Xbox Live Arcade sales for 2011 were high, with the game selling nearly 100,000 units.

 The Dreamcast version of Crazy Taxi was critically acclaimed, averaging 90% at video game aggregate site GameRankings based on 37 reviews.
-Subsequent ports of the game have also received generally positive reviews but had a trend of declining average scores.
+Subsequent ports of the game have also received generally positive reviews, but had a trend of declining average scores.
 The PlayStation 2 port averaged 79% at GameRankings and 80/100 at Metacritic respectively.
 The next port for the GameCube scored lower, with aggregate scores of 70% and 69/100.
 The PC port was the poorest rated of the ports, scoring an average of 56% at GameRankings.

 Critics generally praised the overall gameplay.
-Brandon Justice of IGN said, "I can't stress enough how addictive this game is".
-Of the Dreamcast port Game Revolution's reviewer felt that "a great arcade game became a good home game".
+Brandon Justice of IGN said: "I can't stress enough how addictive this game is".
+Of the Dreamcast port, Game Revolution felt that "a great arcade game became a good home game".
 They further noted the game's high difficulty and added that while the game was difficult, it was not frustrating.
 Michael Goncalves of PALGN added that the game was either a "love or hate" title, adding "if you love it, you will cherish the game and play it to your hearts content".
 Goncalves also pointed out that the game featured occasional pop up and clipping.
 Reviews were split across the releases in regards to the game's soundtrack.
 PALGN cited Bad Religion and The Offspring as a high point of the game, while Game Revolution felt that the tracks were repetitive.
 GameSpot reviewer Jeff Gerstmann felt that the soundtrack was subjective to personal preference, stating "you'll either want to crank the volume up or turn the music all the way down".
 In a review for the PC version's altered soundtrack, fellow GameSpot reviewer Andrew Park felt that the new music was fitting for the game.
 However, they criticized the PC version for frame rate issues and recommended the Dreamcast version instead.